Schordinger Wave Equation and Infinite and Finite potential well

 Free Space

-Consider an electron gun that emits electrons with a certain energy.
-These electrons can be described by a wave function, and their behavior can be analyzed using the Schrödinger equation.
-In a region with no potential (free space), the electrons will exhibit wave-like properties.
+Consider an electron gun that emits electrons with a certain energy, These electrons can be described by a wave function, and their behavior can be analyzed using the Schrödinger equation.
+In a region with no potential (free space), away from the influence source of Gun & before they get under the potential the anode, the electrons will exhibit wave-like properties.

 Infinite Potential Well

-In an infinite potential well, the potential ( V(x) ) is zero inside the well and infinite outside.
-This creates boundary conditions that the wave function must be zero at the walls of the well.
-The solutions are standing waves, and the allowed energies are quantized:
+In an infinite potential well, the system potential V(x) is zero inside the well (similar to free space), but, infinite at and outside the well walls.
+This creates boundary conditions : the wave function is zero and outside beyond the walls of the well.
+The solution in the well is sinusoidal (equation 5) given in standing waves(like flute), and with quantized solution modes (equation 6) and with allowed energy level as shown in equation 7:

 Finite Potential Well

-In a finite potential well, the potential ( V(x) ) is finite outside the well.
-The wave function inside the well is similar to that of the infinite well, but outside the well, the wave function decays exponentially.
+Finite potential well is potential well where the well boundaries are defined by potential greater than particle energy but finite.
+Inside the well, we again assume zero potential (like in Infinite potential well) and finitie value V(x) at the boundary and beyond.
+The wave function inside the well is similar to that of the infinite well (i.e. free space solution), but outside the well, the wave function decays exponentially .
 The energy levels are also quantized but differ from those of the infinite well due to the finite potential barriers.

 This normalization condition ensures that the particle exists somewhere in space.